spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 ## Creating an OpenStack gateway

 Spectro Cloud provides an installer in the form of a docker container.
 This installer can be run on any system that has docker daemon installed and has connectivity to the Spectro Cloud Management console as well as OpenStack identity endpoint.
+The installer must be run initially in config-only interactive mode initially to run through a series of prompts and generate a gateway config file.
+Subsequently the installer must be run in silent mode providing the generated config file as input to complete the installation.

 #### Generate pairing code